 What are the authorities and lawmakers doing?

-Law enforcement have led the charge by educating citizens and helping them prevent being easy targets of catalytic converter related crime.
+Law enforcement have led the charge by educating car owners and helping them prevent being easy targets of catalytic converter related crime.
 For example, one police department has been running various programs, like an etching event, that have helped decrease the number of thefts.
-Etching a vin on your converter is similar to putting a license plate number on your car, or a name tag on your shirt; it claims ownership of your property, making it harder to steal and sell.
+Etching the vehicle identification number (VIN) on your converter is similar to putting a license plate number on your car, or a name tag on your shirt; it claims ownership of your property, making it harder to steal and sell.

 Legislators have noticed the increased current rate in catalytic converter thefts and are taking action against the thieves.
 Several states have proposed bills targeting this particular crime.
 For example, in Virginia, the state legislature recently presented a bill that makes catalytic converter theft a class 1 misdemeanor.
-The bill also targets accomplices who aided thieves in the crime.
+The bill also targets accomplices who aided thieves in the crime, including scrap metal dealers.

-What make and model are being targeted the most?
+What make and model catalytic converters are being targeted the most?